Note

 -

-Check connection→ Checks the connection between both systems
+Check connection → Checks connection between both systems

 -